Get Over 250 Recipes

-The bacteria in the body outnumber human cells 10 to 1.
-(1) And many of these microbes are found in the gastrointestinal tract.
+Did you know that your body has more bacteria than human cells?
+In fact, the bacteria in the body outnumber human cells 10 to 1!
+5 And many of these microbes are found in the gastrointestinal tract.

 When it comes to skin disorders, gut ecology matters!
 This is because bacteria and yeast can grow unchecked, dominating their habitat.
 This can irritate the gut and lead to a permeable gut lining, or what is known as leaky gut.
 Once the lining of the gut becomes permeable, toxins from bacteria or large food particles can ignite a systemic inflammatory response.

 The best way to support your overall wellbeing and your immune system is to focus on a healthy inner ecology.
 This means choosing a diet that is full of fermented foods.

 It is essential to eat fermented foods each and every day.
 These foods are full of beneficial bacteria, or probiotics, that go straight to the gut.
 The beneficial bacteria available in these foods have been found to support the body beyond digestion.
 This means that multiple systems benefit, including the skin.

 Because the microbes found on the skin are just as valuable to the immune system as those lining the walls of the digestive tract, it is important to also nourish a healthy microbial community on the skin itself.